A sawmill, where machinery caused a worker to lose the lower half of his leg, has been fined £400,000.

 “Had this been done then this worker would not have received life changing injuries.”

-Lara Murray, a Palmers Associate and employment law expert, said: “Health and Safety laws are there for a reason and no matter how many times someone goes on about how it is ‘health and safety gone mad’, it is tragic events such as this that remind us how important these rules actually are.
+Samantha Randall, a Palmers Solicitor and employment law expert, said: “Health and Safety laws are there for a reason and no matter how many times someone goes on about how it is ‘health and safety gone mad’, it is tragic events such as this that remind us how important these rules actually are.

 “Had health and safety been taken a little more seriously at the sawmill involved in this case, then not only could this terrible accident have been avoided, but the worker in question would not have suffered such a catastrophic and life changing injury.”